Nimble Storage

-Nimble Storage, founded in 2008, produced hardware and software products for data storage, specifically data storage arrays that use the iSCSI and Fibre Channel protocols and includes data backup and data protection features.
-Nimble is now a subsidiary of Hewlett Packard Enterprise.
+Nimble Storage, founded in 2008, is a subsidiary of Hewlett Packard Enterprise.
+It specializes in producing hardware and software products for data storage, particularly data storage arrays that utilize the iSCSI and Fibre Channel protocols, and includes data backup and data protection features.

 History

-Nimble Storage was founded in January 2008 by Varun Mehta and Umesh Maheshwari.
-Nimble announced its first product, the CS200 series hybrid arrays, in July 2010 at Tech Field Day.
+Nimble Storage was established in January 2008 by Varun Mehta and Umesh Maheshwari.
+In July 2010, the company announced its first product, the CS200 series hybrid arrays, at Tech Field Day.

-In September 2012, Nimble Storage secured $40.7 million from original backers as well as new investors Artis Capital Management and GGV Capital.
+In September 2012, Nimble Storage secured $40.7 million in funding from both original and new investors, including Artis Capital Management and GGV Capital.

-Varun Mehta was chief executive until March 2011, when he became vice president of engineering and Suresh Vasudevan became CEO.
-Umesh Maheshwari became chief technology officer.
+Varun Mehta served as the chief executive until March 2011, when he became the vice president of engineering.
+Suresh Vasudevan assumed the role of CEO, and Umesh Maheshwari became the chief technology officer.

-In October 2013 the company filed for its initial public offering on the New York Stock Exchange.
-Nimble Storage went public on the NYSE on December 13, 2013, under the ticker symbol NMBL.
+In October 2013, the company filed for its initial public offering on the New York Stock Exchange and subsequently went public on December 13, 2013, under the ticker symbol NMBL.

-In June 2014, Nimble Storage announced the CS700 Series Arrays and an All-Flash Shelf, as well as its Adaptive Flash technology.
+Throughout its history, Nimble Storage introduced various product updates and expansions.
+In June 2014, the company announced the CS700 Series Arrays and an All-Flash Shelf, along with its Adaptive Flash technology.

-In August 2014, Nimble Storage completed an overhaul of their CS-Series, and added the CS300 and CS500 to their line-up.

 In November 2014, Nimble Storage released arrays supporting the Fibre Channel protocol.

-In July 2015, Nimble Storage announced updates to the Adaptive Flash platform, including Nimble SmartSecure (software-based encryption), all-flash service levels, the addition of REST APIs, InfoSight-VMVision per-VM monitoring, and integrated data protection.

-In August 2015, Nimble Storage announced the completion of Federal Information Processing Standard 140-2 Certification from the National Institute of Standards and Technology for the Adaptive Flash platform.
+In July 2015, the company announced updates to the Adaptive Flash platform, including Nimble SmartSecure (software-based encryption), all-flash service levels, REST APIs, InfoSight-VMVision per-VM monitoring and integrated data protection.
+Nimble Storage also achieved Federal Information Processing Standard 140-2 Certification for the Adaptive Flash platform in August 2015.

-In November 2015, Nimble Storage was sixth on Deloitte's ranking of the 500 fastest growing technology, media, telecommunications, life sciences, and energy tech companies in North America.
+The company experienced significant growth and recognition, ranking sixth on Deloitte's list of the 500 fastest-growing technology, media, telecommunications, life sciences, and energy tech companies in North America in November 2015.

-In December 2015, Nimble Storage announced an expanded SmartStack technology for Cisco Systems products.

 On February 23, 2016, Nimble Storage unveiled the Predictive All Flash Array series, combining fast flash performance with InfoSight Predictive Analytics.

-On August 10, 2016, Nimble Storage announced the AF-1000 Series All Flash array as well as an updated CS-Series Adaptive Flash array portfolio.
+This was followed by the introduction of the AF-1000 Series All Flash array and updated CS-Series Adaptive Flash array portfolio on August 10, 2016.

-On October 17, 2016, Lenovo announced a strategic partnership with Nimble Storage.
-The first line of offerings from this partnership is the ThinkAgile CX Series solution.
+On October 17, 2016, Nimble Storage formed a strategic partnership with Lenovo, resulting in the ThinkAgile CX Series solution.

-On March 7, 2017, Hewlett Packard Enterprise announced they are to buy Nimble Storage for approximately $1.09 billion cash.
-The acquisition became final on April 5, 2017.
+Hewlett Packard Enterprise (HPE) announced the acquisition of Nimble Storage for approximately $1.09 billion in cash on March 7, 2017.
+The acquisition was finalized on April 5, 2017.